 26 November 2003.
 As one of our services we can make electrical cables.
 We have in stock most standard connectors and cables, so especially for test beams where often just one or two cables are missing, we often can help you out quickly.
 An example of a happy user is the n_TOF experiment as the following extract of an e-mail shows:

-Last but not least experiments, despite all provisions and planning, always have a need of such a service since they need things done very quickly such that they do not delay the start-up of an experiment or losing beam time due to lack of few items, which your service provides promptly.
+therefore possible to have these cables within 24 hours.
+Last but not least experiments, despite all provisions and planning, always have a need of such a service since they need things done very quickly such that they do not delay the start-up of an experiment or losing beam time due to lack of few items, which your service provides promptly. |

 24 November 2003.
 As can be seen from the DEM news article from 6 October, DEM was deeply involved in the design of the NA60 Pixel detector.
 The collaboration kept the DEM group up to date of the progess: